Skip to content

 AirScape containersAirscape Container

-Vacuum Sealed Air-Tight Container: This One Is For Matcha or Fine Powder
+Vacuum Sealed Airtight Container: This One Is For Matcha or Fine Powder

 As I mentioned above, AirScape is great for loose leaves, but the powder could get stuck in the system.
-I found a workaround to put kitchen paper between the matcha and lid to avoid this since AirScape is the best container that gives an airtight environment inside.
+I found a workaround to put kitchen paper between the Matcha and lid to avoid this since AirScape is the best container that gives an airtight environment inside.

 Airtight container